jordyvanvorselen/blog/content/posts/do-repeat-yourself/index.md

 categories:
   - Best Practices
 description:
-  "One of the first things we learn aspiring software engineers is the principle Don't Repeat Yourself.
+  "One of the first things we teach aspiring software engineers is the principle Don't Repeat Yourself.
 While this is a very useful rule of thumb, it doesn't apply in every case.
 In this post we will discuss when it does not."
 images: []